 The National Recreation and Park Association (NRPA) periodically posts information about grant and fundraising opportunities that are available for park and recreation agencies, affiliated friends group, and 501(c)(3) nonprofits.
 Any opportunities listed under “Current NRPA Grant Opportunities” are sponsored through NRPA.
 All other resources and opportunities are through outside agencies.
 Be sure to review the provided Fundraising and Marketing Resources section at the bottom of this page to support your funding journey!

 Find the funding opportunities you are looking for by using the “filter by” function on the right side of the page.
 Click the arrows next to “Categories”, “Projects”, and "Deadlines" to see the keywords you can use to filter by.
 Please note the project categories will change as new funding is made available, so be sure to check back often.
-Click on a funding opportunity to learn more and access the application links.
+Click on the title of a funding opportunity to learn more and access the application links.

 If you are interested in learning more about NRPA's fundraising resources, please contact Miriam Lamoreaux at mlamoreaux@nrpa.org.